-Maryland law enforcement issued over 760,000 traffic tickets in 2015, if you were unfortunate enough to receive a ticket, call Baltimore traffic lawyer Randolph Rice to discuss your options.
+Maryland law enforcement issued over 760,000 traffic tickets in 2015, if you were unfortunate enough to receive a ticket, speak with the Maryland traffic lawyer Randolph Rice to discuss your options.
 New driver or a seasoned pro, it is almost a certainty that everyone will receive a traffic ticket during their lifetime.

 Traffic tickets are frustrating; they cost money and time and can increase your car insurance rates.
 In addition to the court fines and costs, drivers could be slapped with points on their driving record.
 Too many points can result in a loss of your driving privilege in Maryland.